baffou/PhaseLAB/doc/Sphinx/docs/source/classes/Dipole/methods/MieTheory.rst

         <p class="title">Description</p>

-    Returns a (list of) *NPprop* object that contains the properties of the nanoparticles, namely the complex optical polarisability and the three cross sections.
+    Returns a (list of) *NPprop* object(s) that contains the properties of the nanoparticles, namely the complex optical polarisability and the three cross sections.

     .. warning::